-In the end, I obtained from the Documents Clerk the until-then-withheld ABA rating for Justice Kahn.
-Of all the judicial nominees up for confirmation, he had received the lowest: a majority of the ABA Standing Committee on Federal Judiciary voting him "qualified" and a minority voting him "not qualified".
-However, no sooner did I leave the Senate Judiciary Committee, indeed, in the corridor directly outside its door, I was arrested by Capitol Hill police on a completely trumped-up charge of "disorderly conduct" - and hauled off to jail.
+In the end, I obtained from the Documents Clerk the until-then-withheld ABA's rating for Justice Kahn, showing that, of all the judicial nominees up for confirmarating for Justice Kahn, showing that, of all the judicial nominees up for confirmation, Justice Kahn had received the lowest ABA rating: a mixed rating with a majority voting him "qualified" and a minority voting him "not qualified".
+However, no sooner did I leave the Committee's office, indeed, in the corridor directly outside the Committee's door, I was arrested by Capitol Hill police on a completely trumped up charge of "disorderly conduct"-and hauled off to jail.

-The shocking particulars of the orchestrated intimidation and abuse to which I was subjected at the Senate Judiciary Committee's June 25, 1996 "hearing" on Justice Kahn's confirmation are chronicled in CJA's June 28, 1996 letter to Chairman Hatch (Exhibit "I-1"), which was submitted for "the record"9.
-This letter, additionally, recites the no less shocking fact that on June 27, 1996, without waiting the announced three days for "the record" to be closed and written submissions received, the Committee voted to approve Justice Kahn's confirmation10.
+The shocking particulars of the orchestrated intimidation and abuse to which I was subjected at the Senate Judiciary Committee's June 25, 1996 "hearing" on Justice Kahn's confirmation are chronicled in CJA's June 28, 1996 letter to Chairman Hatch (Exhibit "I-1"), which was submitted for "the record".
+This letter, additionally recites the no less shocking fact that on June 27, 1996, the Committee, without ally, recites the no less shocking fact that on June 27, 1996, the Committee, without waiting the announced three days for "the record" to be closed and written submissions of the control of the contro sions received, voted to approve Justice Kahn's Confirmation.
+Thus, CJA's June 28, public from unfit judicial nominees.